mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

     }
 ```

 6) You should now be able to run the server provided in the HTMLClient directory.
-However, tt will not be able to connect to a websocket and will generate an error in a pop up window when the browser visits http://localhost:8080.
+However, it will not be able to connect to a websocket and will generate an error in a pop up window when the browser visits http://localhost:8080.

 ```
 node server.js

 ```
-7) We need to have a websocket service for our browser to connect to.
+7) We need to have a WebSocket service for our browser to connect to.
 Go into the subdirectory named "UsedByHTML" created back in step 1.

 8) Create the file server.js with the following content: